Buffalo vs. Akron NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Buffalo has combined with its opponents to put up more than 57 points only two times this year.
+- Buffalo has combined with its opponents to score more than 57 points only two times this season.

-- The combined points per game average of the two teams, 51.9, is 5.1 points fewer than Saturday's over/under.
+- Saturday's over/under is 5.1 points higher than the combined 51.9 PPG average of the two teams.

-- The 65.9 points per game these two squads have allowed their opponents to score this season are 8.9 more than the 57 total in this contest.
+- The 65.9 points per game these two squads have surrendered to opponents this season are 8.9 more than the 57 over/under in this contest.

-- The average total in Bulls games this season is 57.2, 0.2 points more than Saturday's total of 57.
+- Bulls games this season feature an average total of 57.2 points, a number 0.2 points higher than Saturday's over/under.

-- In 2021, games involving the Zips have averaged a total of 53.7 points, 3.3 fewer than this game's set over/under.
+- The 53.7 PPG average total in Zips games this season is 3.3 points fewer than this game's over/under.

 Buffalo Stats and Trends

-- This season, the Bulls are winless against the spread when entering a game as a favorite of 11 points or more.
+- This season, the Bulls are winless ATS when entering a game as a favorite of 11 points or more.

 - Buffalo's games this year have hit the over on two of six set point totals (33.3%).

-- Buffalo is 0-1 against the spread and 1-1 overall when the team picks up over 442.7 yards.
+- In games that Buffalo piles up over 442.7 yards, the team is 0-1 against the spread and 1-1 overall.

 - The Bulls have seven giveaways this season, while the Zips have nine takeaways .